nViso/Caffe-mini/README.md

  The example also shows how to read v2 binaryproto file to our model.

+ ## About the Grayscale Image Example(test_images.cpp)
+This test example is based on a complicated face landmark model, you can find the input files in the folder "grayscale_example".
+In this folder, there are both v2 and v0 models, you can also get the v0 model from v2 with codes in downgrade_proto.cpp.
+In order to test the model, directly run test_complex.cpp, with input:

+ *.prototxt weight_file(which is the .caffemodel file in the up-to-date Caffe) number_of_iterations input_images output_directory CPU/GPU(only support CPU)

+ for example:

+ v0proto.prototxt v0weights.caffemodel 1 0002d5c7-cc03-4475-93bc-7c3c85650119.png result CPU

+  Make sure to create the result folder before test it

+ The example shows how to read grayscale image to our test model.

 ## Future Work

 Update the codes, make it more clear.